Functions

 Suppose we want to use inc

-as a non-modifying method too.
-We can write something like that:
+as a non-modifying method.
+We can write:

 (int y, _) = inc(x);

-as a modifying method.
+as a modifying method:

 int inc(int x) {